-CPA Australia is one of the world's largest accounting bodies with a membership of more than 150,000 finance, accounting and business professionals in 121 countries across the globe.
+CPA Australia is one of the world's largest accounting bodies with a global membership of more than 164,695 members (as at 31 December 2018) working in 150 countries and regions around the world.

 What is a CPA?

-A CPA is a finance, accounting and business professional with a specific qualification.
+A Certified Practising Accountant (CPA) is a finance, accounting and business professional with a specific qualification.
 Being a CPA is a mark of high professional competence.
 It indicates a soundness in depth, breadth and quality of accountancy knowledge.

 CPAs are widely regarded by employers and members.
 It provides members with an internationally recognised qualification as well as the opportunity to complete specialist training and continuing professional development (CPD).
 To use the CPA designation, a member must: